 Attendance – Regular attendance is required to develop and remain proficient in the art of dance.
 Absentee or poor attendance not only reflects in the negative progress of the student but also has an impact on the consistent progress and development of the class.
 If you or your child has a problem with class attendance please discusses it with us.
 We care

-about you and your child and want dance and your experience with us to be a positive and joyous one.
+about you and your child and want to dance and your experience with us to be a positive and joyous one.

 Absence Non-Refund Policy – In the event of absence the studio has a non-refund policy unless the missed class is due to extended illness or injury.
 Make-ups are available for absence due to illness and must be scheduled within four weeks.
 Check with your teacher or office staff for available classes.
-Make-up classes will not be provided unless absence is due to illness.
+Make-up classes will not be provided unless the absence is due to illness.
 Missed classes will not be used as credit towards payment.
 Class make-ups must be in a discipline and class level in which the student is enrolled.
-Monitoring of a class will be considered a class for billing purposes.
+The monitoring of a class will be considered a class for billing purposes.

 Withdrawal – The studio must be notified immediately if a student withdraws from the studio or any class.
 Students are liable for payment as long as their name remains on the class rolls as they occupy a reserved space in the class.

-School Calendar – The student calendar is set on a nine month basis and in general attempts to follows the local public schools academic schedule.
+School Calendar – The student calendar is set on a nine-month basis and in general attempts to follows the local public school’s academic schedule.
 Each student receives four weeks of instructions per month.
 There are several months in which five lessons are provided which accounts for the classes missed during holidays.
 The studio recognizes that some classes may be short a day.
 Students may make up those missing classes if any in other equivalent classes offered at the studio.

 Observation – We reserve a week and a specific time in the months of October, December and April for class observation.
 We understand your interest in what your child is doing and learning in class.
 The time spent with your child is very important to us.
 We are protective of making it a time that is enjoyable and profitable for each student.
 There is little time between classes so if you have a question please leaves them with the receptionist and we will call you and set a time to discuss your question.

-Over the years we have learned that the interest level of children waivers after the newness of class has worn off.
+Drop Out Prevention – Over the years we have learned that the interest level of children waivers after the newness of the class has worn off.
 Your child may decide they would rather stay home.
 This is normal and should not be considered a loss of interest.
 Gentle encouragement is needed in both the classroom and home.
 Once a child has completed the first year and participated in the Annual Production both parent and child will experience a feeling of accomplishment and pride from their dance experience.

-Curriculum & Attire
+Curriculum and Attire

-Youth 6 – 12 years: ?Ballet, Point, Tap, Jazz, Modern, Hip Hop
+Youth 6 – 12 years:

-Teens through Adults:??Ballet, Point, Tap, Jazz, Partnering, Modern, Hip Hop, Contemporary
+Ballet, Pointe, Tap, Jazz, Partnering, Modern, Hip Hop, Contemporary

-Adults- ?We Offer beginning through advanced classes for adults in all dance forms, and special 6-week classes.
+We offer beginning through advanced classes for adults in all dance forms, and special 6-week classes.
 Dance is one of the best forms of exercise.
-Our adults gain poise, confidence, and a great appreciation of dance, while at the same time they have fun.
-Let us place you in a class.
-Join us!!
-You?re never too old, and the right time is now!
+Our adults gain poise, confidence and a great appreciation of dance, while at the same time they have fun.
+Join us!
+You’re never too old, and the right time is now!

-Ballet: ?Pre-School, Youth, Teens and Adults
+Ballet: Pre-School, Youth, Teens and Adults

-Jazz and Tap: ?Pre-School, Youth, Teens and Adults
+Jazz and Tap: Pre-School, Youth, Teens and Adults

 Girls: Leotards, Tights, and appropriate shoes.

-Hip Hop and Boy?s Classes: Street clothes and sneakers.
+Hip Hop and Boys Classes: Street clothes and sneakers.